 In order to use the programmatic model you must first construct a SearchMapping object which you can do in two ways:

-- · directly - via a factory
+- directly - · via a factory

-You can pass the object directly via the property SearchMapping or its type-safe representation key hibernate.search.model_mapping Environment.MODEL_MAPPING.
+You can pass the SearchMapping object directly via the property key hibernate.search.model\mapping or the constant Environment.MODEL\MAPPING.
 Use the Configuration API or the Map passed to the JPA Persistence bootstrap methods.